rust-lang/rfcs/text/0000-generalized-type-ascription.md

     A pattern!
 ```

-before this RFC, it was the case that `alpha: Beta` in function definitions
+before this RFC, it was the case that `alpha: Beta` in `let` bindings
 were *a special construct*.
 With this RFC, it not and instead,
 it is simply a part of the pattern grammar.
 You could also say that we already
 had type ascription in "pattern context" prior to this RFC, and that the